samadritsarkar2/spotifyDown/README.md

 # Known Issues

+- While a track(/s) is getting downloaded from a particular playlist, if user exists the screen or another playlist is loaded, then the download gets cancelled.
 - Few playlist may give error unexpectedly.
-    - If playlist name is too long, other components overlaps it
-    - UI may break in low resolution devices(Tho I almost fixed that)
+- Due to youtube policies, few songs are not downloadable.
+This is because some videos are regionally restriced or so.
+[See these limitations](https://github.com/fent/node-ytdl-core#limitations)
 - Downloads wrong tracks
 - If you encounter anything else, feel free to report an issue or DM me.
+I will definetly work on it.

 # Upcoming Features

 - [x] In-app Music Player
+- [x] Support for Spotify Albums. ([#2](https://github.com/samadritsarkar2/spotifyDown/issues/2))
+- [ ] In-app music controller such as, queue, seek bar etc.
-- [ ] Optimized Download All functionality
+- [ ] Optimized Download functionality
 - [ ] Spotify Login to fetch playlists
 - [x] Suggestions are always welcome.